Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Print materials will be shipped with tracking to students at no charge.
 Students handle the cost of shipment to return library materials.
 Students are also liable for library materials from the time they receive them to the time the materials arrive back at the library, so it is recommended that materials be shipped with tracking.
 See Fees section for more details.

 *This duration is set to allow fair and equitable access to library materials for all students during academic terms.
-Checkout of required texts from the library is not meant to replace purchasing of course required materials, but rather provide an intermediate option or fulfill a short-term use need for students.
+Checkout of required texts from the library is not meant to replace purchasing of course required materials, but to provide an intermediate option or fulfill a short-term use need for students.

 Renewals